• All-in-one solution

 What is it?

 The CE Mark is a European symbol that can sometimes be found on packaging.
 When correctly presented, it signifies that the necessary requirements of the intended use defined in a harmonised European standard (hEN) or a European Technical Assessment (ETA) have been fulfilled.
-It allows products to be freely traded in the European Economic area.
+It allows a product to be sold across the EU member countries (and those accepting EU standards).

 Is it required?

-From the 1st July 2013, manufacturers of fixings are required to place the CE Mark on all products covered by a harmonised European standard (hEN) or a European Technical Assessment (ETA) where a respective approval has been issued.
+From the 1st July 2013, manufacturers of fixings have been required to place the CE Mark on all products covered by a harmonised European standard (hEN).

 Grapplefix and CE Marking